Reading Time: 17 minutes

 Nearby City: Bend, OR

-Sparks Lake : Deschutes County
+Sparks Lake: Deschutes County

-The United States Forest Service takes care of a boat launch at the lake.
-Sparks Lake is a fantastic destination for fishing, camping, kayaking, canoeing, and hiking.
-Sparks lake provides both water and land recreational activities.
-It possesses colorful flora and stunning views making it the most desirable spot to spend summer vacations.
-The water level in Sparks Lake remains under 10 feet.
+As one of the best clear lakes in Oregon, Sparks Lake provides both water and land recreational activities.
+Its stunning scenery also includes colorful flora along with panoramic views that make it the most desirable spot for summer.
+Furthermore, the water level in Sparks Lake is always under 10 feet.
 Thus, it’s safe for boating and swimming.

 Best time to visit: June through November